cleira0501/Data-Science-25Sp/data-science-curriculum-build/challenges/c05-antibiotics-assignment.md

 > Why was *Diplococcus pneumoniae* was renamed *Streptococcus
 > pneumoniae*?

-*Observations* - What is your response to the question above? - (Write your response here) - Which of your visuals above (1 through 5) is **most effective** at helping to answer this question? - (Write your response here) - Why? - (Write your response here)
+*Observations* - What is your response to the question above? - Ok so at first when I was reading the question I understood that I will probably have to derive some sort of clustering between the bacteria based on their MIC values to different antibiotics.
+I tried by using scatter plot with the x axis being different antibiotics and the y axis with the MIC values, it was very ahrd to see any relationships and grouping because there were too many bacteria.
+I guess you can sort of see some bacteria having similar reactions to antibiotics in plot 2 of the bar plot, however I am still not getting the clustering and clear mapping of groups of bacteria I wanted to get.
+I ultimately consulted chatgpt for PCA and it produced the PCA plots.
+I went and understood every single line of code and added comments.
+We can hypothesize that the reason why *Diplococcus pneumoniae* was renamed *Streptococcus pneumoniae* is because that in our PCA plot you can see that Diplococcus pneumoniae is clustering with *Streptococcus hemolyticus* and *Streptococcus viridans*.
+This suggests that *Diplococcus pneumonia* shares structural or behavioral similarities with the *Streptococcus* group, which might explain why it was reclassified as *Streptococcus pneumoniae*. - Which of your visuals above (1 through 5) is **most effective** at helping to answer this question? - I would say the PCA plots were the most helpful. - Why? - Because it directly shows the clustering between bacteria of how similarly they reacted to different antibiotics.

 # References